 Treating Early-Stage Lung Cancer

-When non-small-cell lung cancer is found before it spreads beyond one lung, surgery can sometimes offer a cure.
-The surgeon may remove the part of the lung that contains the tumor, or if necessary, an entire lung.
-Some patients are given radiation therapy and/or chemotherapy after surgery to kill any remaining cancer cells.
-Surgery is usually not an option for patients with small-cell lung cancer because it typically has already spread at the time of diagnosis.
+When non-small-cell lung cancer is found before it spreads beyond one lung, surgery can sometimes help.
+The surgeon may remove the part of the lung that has the tumor, or if necessary, the entire lung.
+Some patients get radiation or chemotherapy after surgery to kill any remaining cancer cells.
+Surgery is usually not helpful to patients with small-cell lung cancer because it probably has already spread at the time of diagnosis.

 Treating Advanced Lung Cancer

-When lung cancer is too advanced to be cured, treatments can still help patients live longer and maintain a better quality of life.
-Radiation therapy and chemotherapy can shrink tumors and help control symptoms, such as bone pain or blocked airways.
+When lung cancer spreads too far to be cured, treatments can still help patients live longer and have a better quality of life.
+Radiation and chemotherapy can shrink tumors and help control symptoms, such as bone pain or blocked airways.
 Chemotherapy is usually the main treatment for small-cell lung cancer.

-Targeted therapies are a newer form of cancer treatment that are often used in combination with chemotherapy or when other therapies fail.
+Targeted therapies are a newer form of cancer treatment that can be used together with chemotherapy or when other therapies don't work.
 One type prevents the growth of new blood vessels that feed cancer cells.
-It has been shown to help people with advanced lung cancer live longer when given with chemotherapy.
-Other targeted therapies interrupt the signals that cause lung cancer cells to multiply, as shown in the highly magnified image here.
+It may help people with advanced lung cancer live longer.
+Other targeted therapies interrupt the signals that cause lung cancer cells to multiply, as shown in the image here.

 Lung Cancer Clinical Trials

 Clinical trials help doctors explore promising new treatments for lung cancer.
 And they help patients get comprehensive care.
 To see the current list of lung cancer clinical trials, visit the National Cancer Institute's site.
 And be sure to ask your doctor if there's a local clinical trial that might be right for you.